OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ### Control Screen:

 When you press the tile button the controls screen will appear giving you the ability to adjust the `RGB Color` via the color wheel and `Brightness Color` via the slider.
-You can also toggle the tile `on` \| `off` by pressing the light bulb button in thr bottom right of the popup.
+You can also toggle the tile `on` \| `off` by pressing the light bulb button at the bottom of the popup.

 ![TP32 Image Alt Text](/images/colorPicker-color-tab.png)